danefilipczak/Amoeboid_Neuroevolution/notes.md

 | average of neighbor's morphogen A | morphogen A|
 | average of neighbor's morphogen B | morphogen B |
 | | die? |

+It's becoming apparent that you need some way to keep the shapes from degrading into straight lines, to keep the angles open and keep the shape a polygon.
+Math!